Outdoor Socket Installation Cost

 As well as an outdoor plug socket, having a qualified electrician at your property is also a chance to install any new plug sockets that you're after.
 On average this will cost around £75, although it depends on how many new power sockets you're having put in and the complexity of the installation.

-The two main factors that affect the cost of installing an outdoor socket are the actual cost of the power sockets and the time the job will take.
-Anything that affects these will affect the price.
+The two main factors affecting your outdoor socket installation costs are the cost of the power sockets themselves and the time the installation will take.
+Things that impact the supply costs and installation time include:

-There are features that you can choose for your outdoor socket that will increase the price.
-For example, an RCD helps protect against electrical faults or a timer that allows you to automatically switch devices on and off.
-Both of these options will make your socket more expensive.
+- Type of Outdoor Socket — Some features you choose for your outdoor socket can increase the price.
+For example, an RCD that helps protect against electrical faults or a timer that automatically switches electrical devices on and off can increase costs.

-The location of the socket in respect to indoor sockets and your consumer unit will affect the price.
-If it is easy to locate the outdoor socket, then the job will be quicker and easier.
-If you need the socket in a location that is far from both internal sockets and the consumer unit, then it will take longer to fit the new socket.
+- Location of Outdoor Socket — The location of the outdoor socket will affect the price.
+If you need the outdoor socket in a location that is far from both internal sockets and the consumer unit, then it will take longer to fit the new socket.

-If it is difficult to access the location of your new external socket, then this may affect the price.
+- Ease of Access — If it is difficult to access your new external socket, then this may affect the price.
 You should consider this when choosing your location.
-It is possible that your electrician will not install a socket in your chosen position if it is too difficult to do so.
-So, be prepared to be flexible.
+Your electrician may not install a socket in your chosen position if it is too difficult to access.

-As electrical work involves working with mains electricity and drilling through external walls, installing an outside electrical socket is not something that is suitable for a DIY job.
+As outdoor socket installation involves working with mains electricity and drilling through external walls, installing an outdoor plug socket is not suitable for a DIY job.

-The steps involved in installing an outdoor electrical socket will roughly follow the following process:
+Here are the steps involved in installing an outdoor electrical socket:

 Before the Job Starts